Privacy Notice – SCC Employees / Contractors

 How we share your data

+SCC Group.
 We may also share your personal data with other entities within the SCC Group of companies, including affiliates and subsidiaries.
 This is also done only as necessary for them to perform their duties.
-These entities may exist within the UK or within the European Economic Area (most notably SCC’s wholly owned subsidiary in Romania).
+These entities may exist within the UK, within the European Economic Area (most notably SCC’s wholly owned subsidiary in Romania) or outside the European Economic Area (Vietnam).

 Some of our support operations in Vietnam may be able to access your data; this is primarily for the purpose of enabling the provision of internal IT support.
 The data is encrypted in transit and our staff in Vietnam are subject to strict security measures and will only access data where necessary.
 The support operations in Vietnam are also able to access content on SCC’s intranet, for staff engagement and internal communications purposes.
 In some cases this may contain personal data.